DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 - This allows the PC and the IP phone to share a single switch port.
 Traffic from the PC passes through the IP PHONE to the switch
 - It is recommended to separate “VOICE” traffic (from IP phone) and “DATA TRAFFIC” (from the PC) by placing them into SEPARATE VLANS (!)
     - This can be accomplished using a VOICE VLAN
-    - Traffic from the PC will be UNTAGGED - but traffic from the phon will be tagged with a VLAN ID
+    - Traffic from the PC will be UNTAGGED - but traffic from the phone will be tagged with a VLAN ID

 ![image](https://github.com/psaumur/CCNA/assets/106411237/12a1bfa5-036a-4eb6-b165-23fc8209a1f8)